 Breakfast at the hotel.
 Head east to the famous city of San Miguel de Allende today, in Mexico's Central Highlands.
 Home to an enchanting mix of colonial and baroque-era architecture, a vibrant foodie scene and excellent rooftop bars, San Miguel de Allende has become very popular with tourists and ex-pats in recent years.
-On the way, make a brief stop in Dolores Hidalgo, known as the birthplace of the Mexican independence movement, and Atotonilco, a traditional place of pilgrimage.
+On the way, make a brief stop in Dolores Hidalgo and Atotonilco.
 Arrive and enjoy a city tour of San Miguel de Allende to discover its most emblematic buildings and get a feel for the city's vibrant atmosphere.
 Visit the Municipal Palace, the Casa del Mayorazgo de la Canal, the Allende Institute of Art and Culture, with its beautiful chapel, and the Temple of the Immaculate Conception, among other highlights.
 On the way to the hotel, see the Paso de Camino Real and once checked in, spend the evening exploring the city at your own pace.
 Overnight stay in San Miguel de Allende.

 Breakfast* at the hotel.
 Sadly, it's time to say 'Adios' to Mexico!
-At the indicated time, shared-transfer to the airport for your return flight back to the US.
-Arrive in the US and end your trip.**
+At the indicated time, shared-transfer to the airport for your return flight back to Canada.
+Arrive in Canada and end your trip.**

 * Depending on the return flight schedule and the hotel breakfast service, you may not be able to enjoy the included breakfast on the last day.

-** Depending on the choice of flight, you may arrive back in the US the following day, making the total duration of your trip 11 days.
+** Depending on the choice of flight, you may arrive back in Canada the following day, making the total duration of your trip 11 days.